DaveParillo/cisc187-assignments/lab28-sorting/README.md

 | ---        |  ---     | ----  | ----------- | --------- | --------------- |
 |32 | random | alpha | 496 | 687 | 0 |

+The program can provide data as plain text, in CSV format suitable for copying into a spreadsheet, and in markdown format, suitable for adding to a document on GitHub.

 **Writing Notes**

 There is no coding in this lab.